Alaji Basalts: Stratigraphic context

-Uppermost Tertiary flood basalts in Ethiopia.
+The Alaji Basalts are the uppermost Tertiary flood basalts in Ethiopia.
 Locally they are covered by Pliocene shield volcanoes, such as the Simien Mountains, or Mount Guna.
 These flows have been deposited on the lower Ashangi Basalts and locally on intra-volcanic sedimentary rock.

 Environment

 Like all volcanic rocks, the Alaji Basalts originate from initial melting of the Earth's mantle.
 After extrusion, the magmatic structures form at the surface.
 Common volcanic structures such as lava tubes or ropy lavas are absent in the Alaji Basalts, but (columnar joints) are omnipresent.
 The basalts comprise successive flows.
 During cooling, newly developed crystals within the lava solidify and develop congealing stress that favours the formation of columnar joints (intersecting fractures).
 They are perpendicular to the surface of the lava flow: mostly vertical, but sometimes also inclined or almost horizontal.